 The future of Thailand will be still unreliable after this referendum.
-If the draft passes, Thailand will surely be ruled by semi-democratic regime whereas if the draft rejects, nobody knows what will happen.
-However, the junta said that he won't step down.
-In this article, I will mention about my predictions and perspectives.
+If the draft passes, Thailand will undoubtedly be ruled by semi-democratic regime whereas if the draft rejects; nobody knows what will happen.
+However, the junta said that he would not step down.
+In this article, I will mention my predictions and perspectives.

 Accept or reject?

-Personally, I support "No vote" because of the undemocratic referendum.
-On the other hand, I am right-handed, so if I was forced to vote, I would cross on the right boxes (Inspired by Prof.Worajet lol).
-There are many reasons why we shouldn't accept the draft: no consensus and participation from people, technically cannot be edited, appointed senators, empowered independent organizations and many others which make the election unimportant for citizens.
+I support "No vote" because of the undemocratic referendum.
+On the other hand, I am right-handed, so if I were forced to vote, I would cross on the right boxes (Inspired by Prof.Worajet lol).
+There are many reasons why we should not accept the draft: no consensus and participation from people, and, technically, it cannot be edited, appointed senators, empowered, independent organizations and many others which make the election unimportant for citizens.

-Especially, the second question asks if voters agree or disagree the idea that let the senators (250 appointed members) can elect the prime minister.
-Consequently, military regime will be strong in parliament.
-Intervening or interfering the policy of the civil government which will come from the general election.
+Notably, the second question asks if voters agree or disagree with the idea that let the senators (250 appointed members) can elect the prime minister.
+Consequently, the military regime will be stable in parliament.
+Intervening or interfering with the policy of the civil government which will come from the general election.
 It must not pass to deprive the power of NCPO in future prime minister election.

-The legitimacy of the referendum was destroyed by NCPO.
-They strictly prohibit all the academic discussion/seminar, peaceful protests, also, criminalized criticism on the charter and etc. Is it really a typical referendum?
-I often call this referendum as pseudo-referendum, similar to Myanmar's referendum and Egypt's referendum.
+NCPO destroyed the legitimacy of the referendum.
+They strictly prohibit all the academic discussion/seminar, peaceful protests, also, criminalized criticism on the charter, etc. Is it a typical referendum?
+I often call this referendum pseudo-referendum, similar to Myanmar's referendum and Egypt's referendum.

 Even though the constitution draft passes, the general elections will be held by late 2017.
-Also, if the second question passes, the military power will guide the country for at least 10 years.
+Also, if the second question passes, the military power will guide the country for at least ten years.
 However, if it fails, the junta said he would not decommission.
-NCPO will come up with the new charter and it might be worse.
+NCPO will come up with the new charter, and it might be worse.
 The general election will be delayed.

 Will it pass?

 In my opinion, I do not think it will pass.
-The responses from some people and political parties (Puea Thai and Democrat) mostly say the same thing that is "Vote No".
-It seems that the draft will not pass.
-The latest referendum on 2007, 57% of the population voted and only North East region that rejecting the draft was higher than accepting.
+The responses from some people and political parties (Puea Thai and Democrat) mostly say the same thing that is "Vote No." It seems that the draft will not pass.
+The latest referendum on 2007, 57% of the population voted and only North East region that rejecting the draft was higher than acceptable.

 However, the future still uncertain.

-**Ps.** *This article was written on midnight so the sentences might be bad and choppy.
+Ps.
+This article was written on midnight so the sentences might be wrong and choppy.
 However, I would like to invite everyone who has a right to vote on this referendum to think about the charter and desire what to do; vote or not, accept or reject.
-For those who haven't decided yet, I recommend crossing on the right boxes.*
+For those who have not decided yet, I recommend crossing on the right boxes.